 One of the major problems we encounter from disposable balloons is their harm to the wildlife ecosystem.
 As we use these regular water balloons during playtime, they are thrown around and potentially left out in the environment.
 Subsequently, they can flow into our waterways and end up in oceans or rivers, near birds, turtles, dolphins, dogs, etc.

 Water balloons for kids and adult pool party gifts have bright colors, and animals often mistake them for food and can consume them by mistake when they find their way into our environment.
 Once ingested, they can fill up an animal's digestional tract, making them believe they are full.

 Sadly wildlife can die of starvation because they choose not to eat, thinking they are already full.
 There are several occasions where researchers discovered water balloon material in animals.
 For instance, the Wildlife Center of Virginia found two balloons in the ventriculus of a dead bald eaglet.

 Also, the rubber bands and strings used to tie water balloons are harmful to animals.
 They can get tangled up or strangled by these strings.
 The strings can also cause serious injury that often leads to a life-threatening illness.
 An example of this is the adult osprey found tangled in balloon strings in August 2016.

 According to Ocean Conservancy’s annual International Coastal Cleanup reports, they found almost 300,000 balloons on US beaches from 2008 to 2016.
 Typically you can’t recycle balloons, and they take years to biodegrade.
-Eventually, they break into tiny microplastics and leach chemicals into the water and soil fauna.
+Eventually, they break into tiny pieces called microplastics and leach chemicals into the water and soil fauna.